 Celebrating six months of travel in Hanoi, Vietnam.

-If you’d asked me six months ago I don’t think I’d tell you that on January 3 I’d be sitting among strangers who are somehow friends, in Hanoi, Vietnam, grilling my own meat on the sidewalk, ordering too many passion fruit mojitos because we got back to the bar with just five minutes left of 2-for-1 ladies night, that I’d be drinking rum and cokes and stealing people’s buckets at a bar that was hidden from police interruption.
-But that is how I cwlwbrated six months of travel.
+If you’d asked me six months ago I don’t think I would have told you that on January 3, 2012, I’d be sitting among strangers who are somehow friends, in Hanoi, Vietnam, grilling my own meat on the sidewalk, that I’d be ordering too many passion fruit mojitos at once because we got back to the hostel bar with just five minutes left of the 2-for-1 ladies night special, that I’d be drinking rum and cokes and stealing people’s buckets at a bar that was hidden from police interruption.
+But that is how I celebrated six months of travel.

 But now I have trouble thinking that this trip is half over.
 That I’ll be leaving Southeast Asia in two months.
 That after that I only have one more destination before heading home.
 Before I was afraid to say that I’d be traveling for a year and now I’m afraid of the idea that my travels will only be a yer.